 Achiote Paste can be found in most Latin markets and is a deep red and not only gives that authentic red colored chicken, but give a slightly peppery, smoky flavor.
 You can read more about achiote paste in my post Achiote Oil, Paste and the Annatto Seed.

-I you can’t find achiote paste I have made an alternative in the recipe below.
+If you can’t find achiote paste I have made an alternative in the recipe below, although I have seen annoto seed powder in some Mexican and Asian markets.
 While the chicken is grilling I like to purée the marinade in a blender and baste the chicken often.
 Discard it when done grilling, it is not to be used for dipping since it’s not cooked and raw chicken was in it!

 If you want to try other recipes with achiote paste check out my Yucatan Tostadas, Achiote Pan Seared Chicken on Southwest Rainbow Hash, or as a side try my Mexican Grilled Corn.
 Enjoy!